 To determine if a supply is inter-state or intra-state, the location of the supplier and the place of supply must first be determined.

-An intra-state supply of goods or service is when the place of supply is in the same state as the location of the supplier.
-Intra-state supply does not include supply of goods/service to SEZ units or developers, imports or exports.
+An intra-state supply of goods or service applies when the place of supply operates in the same state as the location of the supplier.
+Intra-state supply does not include the supply of goods/service to SEZ units or developers, imports or exports.

-GST would be levied by both, the Central Government and the State Government, on supply of goods and/or services.
+Both the Central Government and the State Government levy GST for the supply of goods and services.
 The power to tax on supply of goods and services would also be vested in the hands of both, the State and Central Government.
-However, in case of inter-state supply, the power to tax would be vested with the Central Government, while the revenue of the final transaction would be transferred to the State and the Union similar to intra-state transaction.
+However, in case of inter-state supply, the power to tax would be vested with the Central Government, while the revenue of the final transaction would be transferred to the State and the Union similar to the intra-state transaction.
 The following model shows how GST is levied in India broadly:

 Meaning of CGST or Central GST

 Central GST or CGST would be levied under the CGST Act on the intra-state supplies of goods and services.
 Hence in case of intra-state supplies of goods and services, both the Central and State government would combine their levies with an appropriate revenue sharing agreement between them.
-The power to levy CGST and SGST has been provided for in Section 8 of the GST Act, where it has been mentioned that:
+The power to levy CGST and SGST in Section 8 of the GST Act, states that:

 The following taxes shall be levied on all intra-state supplies of goods, or services or both, at such rates specified in the Schedule to the said Act on the recommendation of the Council, but not exceeding 14%, each.
 Such CGST and SGST is to be paid by a taxable person.